ibm-cloud-docs/databases-for-elasticsearch/connecting-ibmcloud-app.md

 - Change the name value.
 The value that you choose is the name of the app as it appears in your {{site.data.keyword.cloud_notm}} dashboard.
 - Update the services value to match the name or [Cloud Foundry alias](#create-alias) of your {{site.data.keyword.databases-for-elasticsearch}} service.

 You can verify that the services are connected by navigating to the _Connections_ panel.
-If the service and the application are connected, the connection shows up in both services.
+If the deployment and the application are connected, the connection shows up in both services.

-The sample app in the [Getting Started](./getting-started.html) tutorial provides a sample Cloud Foundry application that uses Node.js and demonstrates how to bind the sample application to the {{site.data.keyword.databases-for-elasticsearch}} service.
+The sample app in the [Getting Started](./getting-started.html) tutorial provides a sample Cloud Foundry application that uses Node.js and demonstrates how to bind the sample application to a {{site.data.keyword.databases-for-elasticsearch}} deployment.

 ## Creating a Cloud Foundry alias
 {: #create-alias}